WZBSocialScienceCenter/otreeutils/README.md

 * `otreeutils_example1` -- Understanding questions and timeout warnings
 * `otreeutils_example2` -- Surveys

-## Usage
+## Installation and setup

 In order to use *otreeutils* in your experiment implementation, you only need to do two things:

-1. Copy the `otreeutils` folder to your oTree experiment directory
+1. Either install the package from [PyPI](https://pypi.python.org/pypi/otreeutils) via *pip* (`pip install otreeutils`) or download/clone this github repository and copy the `otreeutils` folder to your oTree experiment directory
 2. Edit your `settings.py` so that you add "otreeutils" to your `INSTALLED_APPS` list

 ## API overview